CharlesPrioux/FinalProject_2025_charles.prioux/README.md

 - **Top-K Evaluation Prep**: Formatting data for ranking metrics
 - **Final Evaluation**: Computing NDCG, Precision@K, Recall@K and comparing to baseline

-_To run:_ open `notebooks/feature_engineering_and_model.ipynb` in Jupyter and execute all cells.
-Trained models and metric reports will be saved under `outputs/`.

 ## Results
-- Trained model files are stored in `outputs/models/`.
+- Trained model files are stored in root.
-- Evaluation metrics (NDCG, Precision@K, Recall@K) are available in `outputs/metrics/`.
+- Evaluation metrics (NDCG, Precision@K, Recall@K) are available at the end of the notebook.